nschlia/ffmpegfs/README.md

 * **Bugfix:** [Issue #129](https://github.com/nschlia/ffmpegfs/issues/129): Files remained zero size when previously transcoded.
 * **Bugfix:** [Issue #130](https://github.com/nschlia/ffmpegfs/issues/130): Fix file sizes can be incorrectly reported by ls but are correct when data is read.
 * **Bugfix:** Duration was not saved in cache SQLite database.
-* **Bugfix:** [Issue #131](https://github.com/nschlia/ffmpegfs/issues/131): Sometimes video parameters for some Bluray or DVD chapters cannot be detected by the FFmpeg API.
-Transcode then fails - fixed by using data from the Bluray directory or DVD IFO instead.
+* **Bugfix:** [Issue #131](https://github.com/nschlia/ffmpegfs/issues/131): Sometimes video parameters for some Blu-ray or DVD chapters cannot be detected by the FFmpeg API.
+Transcode then fails - fixed by using data from the Blu-ray directory or DVD IFO instead.
 * The lowest supported FFmpeg API version has been raised to 4.1.8 "al-Khwarizmi".
 * Dropped libavresample support, library was removed from the FFmpeg API after 3.4.9.
 * Deprecated previous channel layout API based on uint64 bitmasks.